Dreycey/DebruijnExtend/README.md

                             [-t THREADS] [-c USE_CLUSTERS]
 ```

+The input fasta file may be a single protein or a multifasta.
+The ordering of the output file will have the same format with the predicted 3-state secondary structure appearing below the name of the protein.

 ## Using DefaultData (pulled using the above)
 Before using the below methods, make sure to get the premade hash table and clusters using the gdown command ('Download Defualt files' section above)